dfala/pelican-react/README.md

 * $ npm debug

 ### About
-The Pelican Blog rebuilt on React
+The Pelican Blog rebuilt on React.

 Rebuilding the following repo: https://github.com/dfala/pelican